 For example, imagine two eat-in kitchens that feature a center island with a prep sink and bar seating.
 One might use poured concrete and granite, with an abundance of ironwork and a dark color palette, to evoke a faux industrial theme.
 Another could use a polymer material for the island in a striking geometric shape for a bright and futuristic feel.
 However, in both scenarios, the kitchens are still bright and open, and feature high-end modern appliances.

-This kitchen has an island made of quartz surrounding cabinetry – its focal point – which allows for a high level of usefulness while being a striking design element.
-The sleek, spare design of the rest of the kitchen is functional while leaving no doubt of its modern aesthetic (courtesy HGTV).
+This kitchen has an island made of granite dark cabinetry – its focal point – which allows for a high level of usefulness while being a striking design element.
+The sleek, spare design of the rest of the kitchen is functional while leaving no doubt of its modern aesthetic (Plan #161-1078).

 Incorporating Space for Work and Play